Seohyun: 2025–present: Departure from Namoo Actors and new agency

+Seohyun has been announced to star in the upcoming film Seeking the King.
+In December 2025, Seohyun signed with new agency Dream ENT.
+In March 2026, Seohyun will make her debut as a violinist at the 8th Regular Concert of the Sol Philharmonic Orchestra, to be held on March 13.
+She will play "Csárdás", the famous piece by Vittorio Monti.

 Other ventures

 Philanthropy

 In 2011, Seohyun named former United Nations Secretary-General Ban Ki-moon as her life mentor and role model, stating that his book, at one point in time, had helped her endure hard times.
 She was appointed as the United Nations Pavilion's ambassador at Yeosu Expo, where she was presented with the honor by Ban.
 In 2013, as an effort to help less-fortunate students with their studies, she donated 100 million Korean won to Dongguk University.

-In 2020, Seohyun donated 100 million Korean won worth of feminine products to NGO Official Development Association Korea.

-In April 2022, Seohyun donated 17,000 sanitary pads for women's products.
-The donated feminine products were distributed to a total of 31 organizations, including four of the Nanum Employment Welfare Foundation, the Multicultural Family Support Center for Healthy Families in Uijeongbu and member organizations of the Uijeongbu Regional Children's Center Association and delivered to 500 students from multicultural and low-income families.
+In 2020, Seohyun donated feminine hygiene products worth 100 million South Korean won to the NGO Official Development Association Korea.
+In April 2022, she made another donation consisting of 17,000 sanitary pads.
+The products were distributed to 31 organizations, including four branches of the Nanum Employment Welfare Foundation, the Healthy Families Multicultural Family Support Center in Uijeongbu, member organizations of the Uijeongbu Regional Children's Center Association, and 500 students from multicultural and low-income families.

 Endorsements

 From 2011 to 2013, Seohyun was the official international ambassador for cosmetics brand The Face Shop.
 From 2016 to 2018, Seohyun was selected as South Korean ambassador for hair care brand Pantene along with fellow member Yuri.
 In 2021, Seohyun was selected as the Asia-Pacific ambassador for mid-range beauty brand Clinique.
 In May 2022, Seohyun was selected as brand muse for South Korean jewelry brand TirrLirr.
 In the same year, Seohyun was selected as the muse for ACWELL, a Korean natural dermatology cosmetic brand.
 In January 2024, fashion and lifestyle brand Metrocity had selected Seohyun as its muse and ambassador for 2024.